Cloud-Architect-Emma/Cloud-Architect-Emma/README.md

 ## About Me

-I am a Junior AWS & Data Architect passionate about designing secure, scalable, and data-driven cloud solutions.
+I am an AWS & Data Architect passionate about designing secure, scalable, and data-driven cloud solutions.
 I enjoy working with data to help organizations make informed decisions, streamline operations, and build resilient architectures.
 Currently building real-world AWS projects to demonstrate my ability to implement cloud-native and data-centric solutions using Infrastructure as Code and serverless technologies.
 I’m especially interested in how architecture and data engineering intersect to deliver meaningful business outcomes.